Leaked ‘Pandora’ records show how the powerful shield assets

 A real estate group owned indirectly by Babis bought the Monaco company that owned the chateau in 2018, the probe found.

-“It’s nasty, false accusations that are meant to influence the election.
-That’s all,” he said.
+The Czech police’s organized crime unit said it would launch an investigation.

-The Czech police’s organized crime unit said it would launch an investigation into the report.
+Montenegro’s President Milo Djukanovic faced calls to resign after he was listed as one of the world leaders who used secret accounts to hide their property.
+His office denied a report by the local Montenegrin Network for the Affirmation of the Non-Governmental Sector, which alleged he and his son established a trust to conceal their wealth behind a complicated network of companies.

 Comments